algoafrofutures/algoafrofutures.github.io/content/apply/index.md

 draft: false
 ---

 Applications to (Algo|Afro) Futures can be made by written or video submission.
+The call is open now until 23:59 on 14th March GMT.
+Applications submitted after this date will not be considered.
 The questions to be answered are referenced below:

 1. Name